51Degrees/documentation/src/quickstart/reversegeocoding.md

 If you are finding unexpected results from querying the APIs, this section may give some indication of where to start debugging.

-## Invalid resource key
+## Invalid Resource Key

-If your resource key is invalid or unrecognised by the server, you should receive a server error reading "Resource key not found", but you may also receive an error like "An invalid IP address was specified.
+If your Resource Key is invalid or unrecognized by the server, you should receive a server error reading "Resource key not found", but you may also receive an error like "An invalid IP address was specified.
 Parameter name: address".
-In both of these cases, generate a new resource key with access to the properties you require and use that.
+In both of these cases, generate a new Resource Key with access to the properties you require and use that.

-## Unauthorised resource key
+## Unauthorized Resource Key

-If you find that properties are unexpectedly undefined on your `flowData` object (for example, if `flowData.location.country` is not present at all, rather than being present with `hasValue` false) then your resource key may not be authorised to access any location properties at all.
-Try generating a new resource key and using it, or visiting https://configure.51degrees.com/YOUR_RESOURCE_KEY to see the properties which that resource key can access.
-Note that a resource key's properties cannot be changed once created; create a new key instead of trying to edit an existing one.
+If you find that properties are unexpectedly undefined on your `flowData` object (for example, if `flowData.location.country` is not present at all, rather than being present with `hasValue` false) then your Resource Key may not be authorized to access any location properties at all.
+Try generating a new Resource Key and using it, or visiting https://configure.51degrees.com/YOUR_RESOURCE_KEY to see the properties which that Resource Key can access.
+Note that a Resource Key's properties cannot be changed once created; create a new key instead of trying to edit an existing one.

 (If you can inspect the JSON response from the HTTP APIs, you may find that `device.geolocationnullreason` is set, which is another indicator of this problem.)